-For weeks after the successful therapy session I was in denial that this memory really happened.
-Then I started realizing that my grandfather’s behaviors probably caused my father’s alcohol abuse and his rages.
-My father in our last conversation a year before his death told me that he drank more than a half of gallon of vodka a day.
-My father died at the age of 50.
-I also realized that at least two of his three sisters were prescription drug abusers.
-My grandfather was also a member of the KKK.
+In the weeks following the successful therapy session, I was in denial about the authenticity of this memory.
+Gradually, I began to recognize that my grandfather’s actions likely contributed to my father’s alcoholism and his fits of rage.
+In our final conversation, a year before his passing, my father confessed to consuming over half a gallon of vodka daily.
+He passed away at 50.
+I also came to realize that at least two of his sisters struggled with prescription drug abuse.
+Moreover, my grandfather was a member of the KKK.

 In 2016, I went on the internet site “23andMe” to get my DNA test results.
 I found a 2nd cousin on the site that had been unknown to me.
 In our conversation I found that her grandfather was raised by my grandparents from the ages of 1 to 12.
 He was my grandmother’s younger brother by 20 years.
 He told my cousin’s father that he had been sexually abused by my grandfather.